couchbaselabs/mini-hacks/kitchen-sync/ios/README.md

 	}
  ```

-8. Create a LiveQuery from the `viewItemsByDate` view that we setup in the Step 5.
+8. Inside the `setupDataSource` method, create a LiveQuery from the `viewItemsByDate` view that we setup in the Step 4.

  ```objective-c
 	CBLLiveQuery *query = [[[_database viewNamed:@"viewItemsByDate"] createQuery] asLiveQuery];
 	query.descending = YES;
  ```

 9. Create a `CBLUITableSource` dataSource object, which basically implements the `UITableViewDataSource` protocol.
-We configure the `CBLUITableSource` dataSource object with the LiveQuery created from the Step 9.
+We configure the `CBLUITableSource` dataSource object with the LiveQuery created from the Step 8.
 Then, we setup the tableView's dataSource and deletegate object.

  ```objective-c
 	_dataSource = [[CBLUITableSource alloc] init];